 - Aids digestion

 - Lowers inflammation

 Store the garam masala in an air-tight container in a cool, dark place.
-You may also choose to store it in the refrigeratore.
+You may also choose to store it in the refrigerator.
 I prefer to store it that way as it stays fresh for longer.
-The recipe here makes about 120 grams of garam masala.
+The recipe here makes about 120 grams.

 Garam masala is easily available in Indian stores all around the world.
-But with all the industrial processing it goes through, the benefits of garam masala will seldom be present.
-It is easy to make and store garam masala at home.
-You can even make a large batch of homemade garam masala and freeze it.
+But with all the industrial processing it goes through, the health benefits will seldom be present.
+It is easy to make and store at home.
+You can even make a large batch and freeze it.

 My 'garam masala' journey

-Being a south Indian, I don't have a garam masala blends passed down to me.
+Being a south Indian, I don't have garam masala blends passed down to me.
 In fact, it was never an integral part of my mother's kitchen as her cooking was mostly south Indian based.
-And for the once-in-a-while north Indian curries she made, she would make me run a little errand to buy a tiny packet of garam masala from a store nearby.
+And for the once-in-a-while north Indian curries she made, she would make me run a little errand to buy a tiny packet from a store nearby.

-The recipe here gives me approximately 120 grams of garam masala.
+The recipe here gives me approximately 120 grams.
 You may half or double the recipe as per your need.

 1. Dry-roast red chilli until they puff up and set aside

 2. Next, dry-roast coriander seeds and cumin seeds.
 Set aside